adam-cyclones/tidal-node/README.md

 - Return flat Lua tables to node!

 ### Highlights - "It's alive!"
-- Returning flat Lua tables to JavaScript as Objects
+- Returning flat Lua Tables to JavaScript as Objects
 - Use module.exports and require like node.js
 - All lua files are modules by default and return a Lua table - Like node where all files return a JavaScript Object